 Protecting intellectual property is essential to any commercialization effort.
 However, before any invention or technology can be protected, it must first be disclosed through the WSU Office of Commercialization.
 Please discuss with your chair and/or college leadership before submitting a disclosure to our office.

-It is essential to disclose inventions properly before publishing or publicly presenting any material on them.
-Patent protection outside the United States may become limited if you do so before disclosure with WSU.
+It is essential to disclose inventions properly before publishing or publicly presenting any material related to your invention.
+Patent protection outside the United States may become limited, if you do so before disclosing with WSU.

 The Office of Commercialization’s role is to evaluate whether your invention is able to be protected and, if so, navigate the process of patent, trademark or copyright as necessary.
 This ensures that an invention can be licensed in the future for use in the private sector.

 Submit a digital disclosure through the Inventor Portal

 Why use the Inventor Portal?

 The Inventor Portal is accessible to any WSU employee.
 Your access will never expire and you can always login and continue where you left off.
 When you submit your disclosure to the OC via the Inventor Portal you will have access to:

 Inside the portal you can create and submit your idea to our office all within the safety and security of the Inventor Portal.